AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

   1. Latest package tag: You can select a package tag with the option `or newer`.
 This means that your wagon can be tested and composed in a train with the package tag chosen or the latest package tag available.
   2. Fixed package tag: You can select a package tag and disable the option `or newer`.
 This means that your wagon can be tested and composed in a train with that package tag only.
   3. Pull request: Select the option `☑️ Future tag based on pull request`.
 There will be a list of the latest merged/unmerger pull requests available with their corresponding description.
 By choosing a pull request, your wagon will be tested as soon as the pull request is merged in a package tag.
 Then your wagon will be composed in a train with the latest package tag available.

  <div align="center">
 <img src="../images/enablewagon.png" width="70%">
 </div>

   After choosing the package tag to be used, click on the button `❌` to enable your wagon in a dataset, the icon will change from `❌` to `✅`.
 If you hover over `✅` you can see the information about the enabled wagon: package tag, time and username.
 If you need to disable a wagon in a dataset, click on the button `✅`.
 After enabled, the wagon will be automatically tested and you can follow the progress of the [test](#wagontest) on the button next to `✅`: `⌛️` queued,`⏳` ongoing,`🌟` done, `❗️` warning and `💣` failed.

   If a wagon has dependencies, there is no need to enable the dependencies as well.
 The wagon's dependencies will be automatically tested by the system as well.

 ### <a name="wagon-test"></a>Wagon tests
 * The wagon test can be accessed in the _My Analyses_ page by clicking on the buttons: `⏳`,`🌟`, `❗️` or `💣`.
-* If the TEST_ID is known, it can be directly accessed using the url <a href="<https://alimonitor.cern.ch/hyperloop/wagon-test/TEST_ID>" target="_blank">https://alimonitor.cern.ch/hyperloop/wagon-test/TEST_ID</a>.
+* If the TEST_ID is known, it can be directly accessed using the url <https://alimonitor.cern.ch/hyperloop/wagon-test/TEST_ID>.
 * Inside of a wagon test, the test configuration, results, graphs and statistics are displayed.

-* <a name="testgeneral"></a> The General tab displays the summary of the wagon test, direct links to dataset and participating wagon configuration, as well as direct links to the test output and the <a href="https://johnysswlab.com/speedscope-visualize-what-your-program-is-doing-and-where-it-is-spending-time/" target="_blank">speedscope</a> profiling of the task.
+* <a name="testgeneral"></a> The General tab displays the summary of the wagon test, direct links to dataset and participating wagon configuration, as well as direct links to the test output and the [speedscope](https://johnysswlab.com/speedscope-visualize-what-your-program-is-doing-and-where-it-is-spending-time/) profiling of the task.
 The test output can be accessed by clicking on the buttons: `⏳`,`🌟`, `❗️` or `💣`, or the link `(test output)`.
 * If a wagon test has failed, one can study the failure source by clicking the test output button.
 This will open in a new tab the list of files that can be used to track the possible issues that led to the failure.

 <div align="center">